 - Part D prescription drug plans – These are “stand alone” plans and often referred to as “PDPs”.
 Expect to pay a small monthly premium, a deductible, copays and coinsurance.
 You have to live in the service area of the plan.
 These plans are often paired with a Medicare Supplement plan to complete the coverage of Original Medicare.

-- Medicare Advantage Plans (sometimes called “MA-PDs”) – About 90% of Medicare Advantage Plans offer prescription drug coverage.
+- Medicare Advantage Plans – About 90% of Medicare Advantage Plans offer prescription drug coverage.
+These plans are also referred to as MAPD (Medicare Advantage Part D) plans.
 The monthly premium for the drug coverage is wrapped into the overall monthly premium.
 Expect to pay a deductible, copays and coinsurance.
-Like the PDP’s above, you have to live in the service area of the Medicare Advantage Plan.
+You have to live in the service area of the Medicare Advantage Plan – just like a stand alone Part D prescription drug plan.

 Self-enroll in Part D and Medicare Advantage plans! (for Kansas and Missouri residents)